tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 This stemmed from a kind of imposter syndrome - I was worried of becoming “just a freelancer” or low-level outsourced solution instead of being seen as a “consultant” and given permission and access to work on the more strategic, more interesting problems.

 But the truth is that clients value clarity and they value momentum.
 There’s real value in complexity taming.
-But there’s only so much strategy work that needs doing before you need to start getting your hands dirty (and the best strategy emerges from doing the work).
+And there’s only so much strategy work that needs doing before you need to start getting your hands dirty (and the best strategy emerges from doing the work).
 This realization set me on the path to discovering [strategy and stewardship](https://tomcritchlow.com/2018/06/28/strategy-stewardship/) as a model of working and my relentless focus on [being useful at all times](https://tomcritchlow.com/2024/01/23/advice/).

 I’ve spent my career as typically the most creative person in a room of technologists or the most technical in a room full of creatives.
 This duality means that I can often create clarity and momentum in lots of situations that otherwise would be stuck.
 I can shortcut the design process or shortcut the scoping process to help teams move faster and get more clarity quickly.